babashka/cli/README.md

 Run "try-me --help" for more information.
 ```

-### Adding a subcommand
+### Adding subcommands

-To grow this into a multi-command CLI, give each entry a `:cmds` path.
-Here the
-single command becomes a `run` subcommand, with a `version` subcommand added:
+To add subcommands to this CLI, we need to specify a subcommand structure.
+We'll just give an example here.
+See [Subcommands](#subcommands) for more info.

 ``` clojure
 (defn run [{:keys [opts]}]